-- Risks related to lease regulations and their non-renewal: It remains possible that when a lease expires, some tenants may choose not to renew their lease agreement, and the Company may not be able to renew the relevant property quickly and on the same terms.
+Risks related to lease regulations and their non-renewal: It remains possible that when a lease expires, some tenants may choose not to renew their lease agreement, and the Company may not be able to renew the relevant property quickly and on the same terms.
 Given the laddering of current leases, however, the Company believes it is in a position to deal with such eventualities.
-It should be noted that as at 30 June 2021, the occupancy rate was 99%, with an average remaining fixed lease term of 5.5 years. - ➤ Risks related to prefectoral authorisations for operations: The majority of the Company's logistics hubs (where the quantity of combustible goods stored exceeds 500 tonnes) require a Prefectoral Authorisation to be able to operate.
-These authorisations, which include requirements relating to the configuration of the building concerned, apply to the operating tenants, except in the case of multi-tenant sites for which the Company is the holder of the authorisation.
+It should be noted that as at 30 June 2022, the occupancy rate was 99%, with an average remaining fixed lease term of 5.8 years.